-Stand on the Thailand river bank, and you can look across to Burma/Myanmar and Laos, or hire a boat for a closer look.
-You won't get lost: there are plenty of market stalls, Buddha and elephant statues, and plenty of signage to confirm that, yes, this is the Golden Triangle.
+Even standing on the Thailand river bank, you can look across to Myanmar and Laos, though you may wish to hire a boat for an even closer look.
+You won't get lost: there are plenty of market stalls, Buddha and elephant statues, and plenty of signage to confirm that, yes, this is in fact the Golden Triangle.

 The elephant is Thailand’s national symbol and is considered a highly-revered animal.
 There are plenty of ways to encounter or work with the animals all over the country.
 Unfortunately, animal cruelty is a real problem in some elephant 'sanctuaries' – for instance, avoid any centre that makes the elephants perform tricks.

-See Phang Nga Bay and the limestone rocks that are so famously photographed off Thailand's west coast.
+See Phang Nga Bay and the limestone rocks off Thailand's west coast.
 You know the ones – they're frequently photographed.
 Or island hop in the Andaman Sea off of Phuket and Krabi.
-Here's you'll discover white-sand beaches and abundant snorkelling on Ko Phi Phi Lee and Ko Phi Phi Don.
+Here, you'll discover white sand beaches and abundant snorkelling on Ko Phi Phi Lee and Ko Phi Phi Don.

 The calm sea and clear conditions are perfect for kayaking, too.
 It's a great way to explore the islands without the masses on tourist boats or passenger ferries, and take the experience at your own pace.
 The coastlines of Koh Phan Ngan, Koh Tao and Koh Samui in the Gulf of Thailand are particularly picturesque.

-Akha, Lisu, Hmong and Karen tribes are found across the north of Thailand.
+Akha, Lisu, Hmong and Karen tribes are found all across the north of Thailand.
 Take a break from the tourist trail, and spend a day or a few nights with a local family to learn and experience their way of life.

-Damnoen Saduak, Ratchaburi: The most famous of the floating markets, located 100km south-west of Bangkok en route to Hua Hin/Cha-am.
+Damnoen Saduak, Ratchaburi is the most famous of the floating markets, located 100km south-west of Bangkok en route to Hua Hin/Cha-am.
 Amphawa Floating Market in Samut Songkhram is a real gem, open only in the afternoons, and situated next to a temple.

-Here, you'll also find the start of the infamous Death Railway (which links to Burma/Myanmar), and the bridge over the River Kwai.
-Both are haunting relics from WWII, constructed by prisoners of war.
+Here, you'll find the start of the infamous Death Railway (which links to Myanmar), and the bridge over the River Kwai.
+Both are haunting relics from the Second World War, constructed by prisoners of war.
 It's a chilling spot, but essential on any Thailand itinerary.